stackOcean-official/shinify/README.md

   return(result)
 }

-# actual predicted percentage that pokemon is legendary
+# actual predicted percentage that pokemon is legendary with glm model
 sigmoid(predict(log_reg, test_data_new))

+# actual predicted percentage that pokemon is legendary with rf model
+predict(rf, test_data_new)

-# host model
+# host logistic model
 shinify(log_reg, modeltype = "log_reg", title = "your title here")

+# or host your random forest model
+shinify(rf, modeltype = "log_reg", title = "your title here")
 ```
+Note that you can only host one model at a time in the current development status.

 ---
 After calling the `shinify()` method with the model, a shiny server is started where you can interact with your own model via a graphical interface.